AdhyaSuman/International_Travel_Grants/README.md

 **Note:** This grant **does not** cover travel expenses for conferences.

+### 💡 Pro Tips for Maximizing Travel Support

+- 🤝 **Serve as a Volunteer**: Many conferences offer free registration or accommodation for student volunteers.
+- 🌈 **Diversity & Inclusion (D&I) Grants**: Some conferences provide D&I opportunities covering registration fees, accommodation, or partial travel expenses.
+- 🎯 **Apply Early**: Some grants have limited funding, so applying as soon as possible increases your chances.
+- 🏆 **Multiple Grants**: You can often combine different grants to cover various expenses like flights, registration, and accommodation.

 ### 🛫 How You Can Contribute

 - ✈️ Found a broken link?
 Let us know!
 - 🌍 Know about other travel grants?
 Share them with us!
 - 🏆 Successfully received a grant?
-Share your experience by submitting a pull request or opening an [issue](https://github.com/AdhyaSuman/International_Travel_Grants/issues/new/choose) on this GitHub repository!
+Share your experience by submitting a pull request or opening an issue on this [GitHub repository](https://github.com/AdhyaSuman/International_Travel_Grants/)!

 🌟 Happy travels and best of luck with your research! 🌟